nucleic/atom/docs/source/basis/basis.rst

 .. note::

-    Here we have only seen observer definition from within a class.
+    Here, we have only seen observer definition from within a class.
 It IS possible to define observers on instances and this will be discussed in :ref:`basis-observation`.

-Now we can look at the second class definition and discuss a bit more default values.
+Now we can look at the second class definition and discuss default values a bit more.

 .. code-block:: python

-    class NewCompactObject(Atom):
+    class NewCompactObject(CompactObject):
         """Subclass with different default values.

         """